Farama-Foundation/PettingZoo/docs/classic/texas_holdem_no_limit.md

 #### Legal Actions Mask

 The legal moves available to the current agent are found in the `action_mask` element of the dictionary observation.
 The `action_mask` is a binary vector where each index of the vector represents whether the action is legal or not.
-The `action_mask` will be all zeros for any agent except the one whos turn it is.
+The `action_mask` will be all zeros for any agent except the one whose turn it is.
 Taking an illegal move ends the game with a reward of -1 for the illegally moving agent and a reward of 0 for all other agents.

 ### Action Space